TheBloodyMary/GEOG510/README.md

 # GEOG510
-Demo Repo for GEO 510
+Demo Repo for GEOG 510
+This is a new line I just added